OISF/suricata-verify/README.md

   # Require a minimum version of Suricata.
   min-version: 4.1.0

+  # Require that the Suricata version be less than a version.
+  lt-version: 6

   # Test is only for this version.
 For example, 4.0 would match any 4.0
   # release, but 4.0.3 would only match 4.0.3.
   version: 4.0